Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/ACR-Build-CICD-Challenge.md

 ## Create GitHub Identity Federated with Microsoft Entra ID

 Simplest way to create template for Github workflow is to use AKS **Automated deployments** wizard.
-It will create Github identity federated with Entra ID and grant to it required permissions to AKS and ACR
+It will create Github identity federated with Microsoft Entra and grant to it required permissions to AKS and ACR

 Fork `AKS-Landing-Zone-Accelerator` repo and use wizard option to "Deploy an application" pointing it to your fork and selecting provisioned ACR and AKS